KernFerm/Free-TV-App/README.md

 ## License

 This project is for educational and demonstration purposes.
 Please respect the terms of service of the streaming sources and ensure compliance with local laws regarding streaming content.

+FREE TV APPLICATION LICENSE

+Copyright (c) 2025 Free TV App

+PERSONAL USE LICENSE

+This software is provided free of charge for personal, non-commercial use only.

+PERMITTED USES:
+- Personal viewing and entertainment
+- Educational purposes
+- Research and development for personal projects

+RESTRICTIONS:
+- Commercial use is prohibited without explicit written permission
+- Distribution of this software requires prior authorization
+- Redistribution must retain this license notice
+- NO MODIFICATIONS!!
+- The software is provided "as is" without warranty of any kind

+DISCLAIMER:
+The authors and copyright holders are not liable for any damages, losses, or issues arising from the use of this software.
+Users assume all responsibility for compliance with applicable laws and regulations.

+For commercial licensing or permissions beyond personal use, please contact the developers.